Black British people: Street conflicts and policing

-Despite the recommendations of the Scarman Report (published in November 1981), relations between black youths and police did not significantly improve and a further wave of nationwide conflicts occurred in Handsworth, Birmingham, in 1985, when the local South Asian community also became involved.
+Despite the recommendations of the Scarman Report (published in November 1981), relations between Black youths and police did not significantly improve and a further wave of nationwide conflicts occurred in Handsworth, Birmingham, in 1985, when the local South Asian community also became involved.
 Photographer and artist Pogus Caesar extensively documented the riots.
-Following the police shooting of a black grandmother Cherry Groce in Brixton, and the death of Cynthia Jarrett during a raid on her home in Tottenham, in north London, protests held at the local police stations did not end peacefully and further street battles with the police erupted, the disturbances later spreading to Manchester's Moss Side.
+Following the police shooting of a Black grandmother Cherry Groce in Brixton, and the so-called accidental death of Cynthia Jarrett during a police raid on her home in Tottenham, in north London, protests held at the local police stations did not end peacefully and further street battles with the police erupted, the disturbances later spreading to Manchester's Moss Side.
 The street battles themselves (involving more stone-throwing, the discharge of one firearm, and several fires) led to two fatalities (in the Broadwater Farm riot) and Brixton.

 In 1999, following the Macpherson Inquiry into the 1993 killing of Stephen Lawrence, Sir Paul Condon, commissioner of the Metropolitan Police, accepted that his organisation was institutionally racist.
 Some members of the Black British community were involved in the 2001 Harehills race riot and 2005 Birmingham race riots.

-Surveillance of black populations
+Surveillance of Black populations

-In the 1950s the British government became concerned about radicalisation within black immigrant communities, and began measures to surveil them at large.
-For example, in Sheffield, police constables were authorised to "Observe, visit, and report" on the city's black community, with authorisation for the creation of a card index of details such as address and place of employment of the city's then 534 residents.
+In the 1950s the British government became concerned about radicalisation within Black immigrant communities, and began measures to surveil them at large.
+For example, in Sheffield, police constables were authorised to "Observe, visit, and report" on the city's Black community, with authorisation for the creation of a card index of details such as address and place of employment of the city's then 534 residents.

 Documents from the National Archives show that practices continued into the 1960s, with Manchester police creating reports on immigrant communities' "intermixing, miscegenation and illegitimacy", listing numbers of children by race.